defold/doc/docs/en/manuals/project-settings.md

 #### Launch Screen
 Storyboard file (.storyboard).
 Learn more about how to create one in the [iOS manual](/manuals/ios/#creating-a-storyboard).

-#### Pre Rendered Icons
+#### Prerendered Icons
-(iOS 6 and earlier) Check if your icons are pre-rendered.
+(iOS 6 and earlier) Check if your icons are prerendered.
 If this is unchecked the icons will get a glossy highlight added automatically.

 #### Bundle Identifier
 The bundle identifier lets iOS recognize any updates to your app.
 Your bundle ID must be registered with Apple and be unique to your app.
 You cannot use the same identifier for both iOS and macOS apps.
 Must consist of two or more segments separated by a dot.
 Each segment must start with a letter.
 Each segment must only consist of alphanumeric letters, the underscore or hyphen (-) character (see [`CFBundleIdentifier`](https://developer.apple.com/library/archive/documentation/General/Reference/InfoPlistKeyReference/Articles/CoreFoundationKeys.html#//apple_ref/doc/uid/20001431-130430))